crocme10/bragi-status/README.md

 of the corresponding bragi instance.
 The status includes a description of the underlying elasticsearch cluster, and all its indices.

+This program is configured using a file, `env.json`, which contains all entry points (read elasticsearch backend).

 ## Installation

 OS X & Linux: